-The way the tour was put together was perfect and our Tour Manager was fantastic.
+The way the tour was put together was perfect and our Holiday Director was fantastic.
 We all knew exactly where we were supposed to be and didn’t have to worry about a thing.
 We experienced so many unforgettable moments, including seeing a tiger, but for me the highlight was our stay in Varanasi.
 There were plenty of opportunities to do your own thing if you wanted to, but I loved sharing experiences with the group.
 I really looked forward to getting together with everyone in the evening and chatting about the day over a drink or two.

 I like to try the local cuisine when I am on holiday and India was just incredible.
 I absolutely adored the food, it was all amazing, so much choice and variety.
 I never ate alone.
-If a meal was included as part of the tour, our Tour Manager arranged for the group to sit together, and when we had free time for lunch, I’d always find other members of the group to tag along with.
+If a meal was included as part of the tour, our Holiday Director arranged for the group to sit together, and when we had free time for lunch, I’d always find other members of the group to tag along with.

 A home from home

 The hotels we stayed in were of the highest quality and the service was just wonderful.
 The Jungle Vila hotel on the edge of the tiger reserve in Ranthambore was one of the most beautiful places I have ever stayed in.
 And of course, it was great to always have my own room to relax in at the end of the day.

 CLAIRE'S MEMORABLE MOMENTS